ChatGPT for Teachers: A Practical Classroom Guide [2026]

 The best approach treats AI literacy as a curriculum skill.
 Students need to understand:

 Start with your school's AI impact assessment checklist.
-Document what data ChatGPT processes when you use it for lesson planning or feedback generation, assess potential risks around bias or inappropriate content, and record your mitigation strategies.
+Record what data ChatGPT processes when you use it for lesson planning or feedback.
+Check for possible risks around bias or inappropriate content.
+Record your strategies to reduce these risks.
 For example, Year 8 English teacher Sarah Mills uses ChatGPT to create different reading texts.
-She logs this as "content generation with no pupil data input".
-She also uses her bias check protocol to scan outputs for stereotypes or assumptions that might disadvantage specific pupil groups.
+She logs this as "content generation with no learner data input".
+She also uses her bias check protocol to scan outputs for stereotypes or assumptions that might disadvantage specific learner groups.

 Once logged in, the interface is straightforward: type your prompt in the text box and press enter.
 Start with simple requests like 'Create five multiple choice questions on photosynthesis for Year 7' before attempting complex tasks.
 Save successful prompts in a document for quick reuse; many teachers build prompt libraries organised by subject and task type.
 For example, a Year 3 teacher might save 'Generate a word problem involving addition and subtraction within 100, using everyday classroom objects' as a template.